wp-plugins/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 1.9.5 =
+* Improvement: Included character limit for post title, ex: [post_title charlimit=10] will output only the 10 characters of post title

 = 1.9.4 =
-* New: No items found - Display text when not posts/terms/users are found by the query

-= 1.9.3 =
+* New: No items found - Display text when not posts/terms/users are found by the query = 1.9.3 =
 * New: Presets - Create list fast using a predefined options/template/style.
 = 1.9.2 =